 This explains why the spatial distribution represented in the right panel in Figure 12.2 is relatively uneven, with the most common destination zones concentrated in Bristol city center.

 The result is

 zones_od, which contains a new column reporting the number of trip destinations by any mode, is created as follows:

 Unlike zones, which represent trip origins and destinations, desire lines connect the centroid of the origin and the destination zone, and thereby represent where people desire to go between zones.
-If it were not for obstacles such as buildings and windy roads, people would travel in a ‘bee-line’ from one place to the next, explaining why desire lines are straight (we will see how to convert desire lines into routes in the next section).
+They represent the quickest ‘bee line’ or ‘crow flies’ route between A and B that would be taken, if it were not for obstacles such as buildings and windy roads getting in the way (we will see how to convert desire lines into routes in the next section).

 We have already loaded data representing desire lines in the dataset

 This origin-destination (OD) data frame object represents the number of people traveling between the zone represented in